vzwhaley/caffeine-demo/README.md

 - Install Composer: https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos
 - Install Node Package Manager: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-Clone the repository OR unpack contents of caffeine_demo.zip and navigate to the root directory.
+Clone the repository OR unpack contents of caffeine_demo.zip, if available, and navigate to the root directory.

 In a terminal, run the following: